matrix-org/matrix-spec-proposals/proposals/2140-terms-of-service-2.md

-# MSCXXXX: Terms of Service API for Identity Servers and Integration Managers
+# MSC2140: Terms of Service API for Identity Servers and Integration Managers

 MSC1692 introduces a method for homeservers to require that users read and agree to certain documents before being permitted to use the service.
 This